-In other words, dopamine detoxes can function as “antidotes to our overstimulated age” by encouraging habits unassociated with the quick dopamine hits we’ve grown accustomed to.
+In other words, a dopamine detox can function as “antidotes to our overstimulated age” by encouraging habits unassociated with the quick dopamine hits we’ve grown accustomed to.

-While this technique has undoubtedly become a fad, we aim to explore it in more detail and outline why it’s so dangerous.
+While this technique has undoubtedly become a fad, we aim to explore if there's any truth to this idea of a dopamine detox.

 What is dopamine?

-Dopamine is a neurotransmitter — chemical messengers responsible for transmitting signals between brain cells— and is commonly referred to as the “pleasure chemical”.
-It doesn’t produce pleasure, but rather reinforces it by correlating certain actions or tasks with pleasurable and rewarding sensations.
+Dopamine is a neurotransmitter —chemical messengers responsible for transmitting signals between brain cells1—and is commonly referred to as the “pleasure chemical”.
+It doesn’t produce pleasure, but reinforces it by correlating certain actions or tasks with pleasurable and rewarding sensations.

 - Sleep and arousal, or the “sleep-wake cycle”